cole-kraten/Ripple/README.md

 ## Prerequisites

-- Docker and Docker Compose installed on your machine
+- Docker and Docker Compose are installed on your machine
 - Git

 ## Getting Started